JWaters02/AoC-2021/README.md

 Repository for my solutions to Advent of Code 2021.

-I calculated the average execution time of each part 2 solution (given my own inputs) alongside my time completion of puzzles (from 5am UTC start time) and my global rank for them:
+I calculated the overall execution time from each part 1 and part 2 solutions (given my own inputs) alongside my time completion of puzzles (from 5am UTC start time) and my global rank for them:

 Day | Part 1 Time | Part 2 Time | Overall Execution Time (s) | Global Rank
 --- | ----------- | ----------- | -------------------------- | -----------